 The Examination Board will always strive to reach consensus in relation to final grades to be awarded to students.
-When negotiation is required the Manager of Academic Affairs, External with making final decisions regarding students grades.
+When negotiation is required the Head of Quality & Academic Affairs, External Examiners and Programme Directors present at the exam board are voting members and are charged with making final decisions regarding students' grades.
 Voting members will consider information presented by tutors in making their decisions.

-Examiners and Course Directors present at the exam board are voting members and are charged relevant Course Director regarding a student's overall grade the Manager of Academic Affairs may place a casting vote, taking into consideration all information presented pertaining to the student in question.
+In instances where there are dissenting opinions between the external examiners and the relevant Programme Director regarding a student's overall grade the Head of Quality & Academic Affairs may place a casting vote, taking into consideration all information presented pertaining to the student in question.